-I absolutely hate it when I see businesses and people fail.
+I absolutely hate it when I see businesses, and people fail.
 Even worse is when the people and businesses do not understand why they failed.
 There is nothing wrong with failing, of course, but failure is something that seems to visit a certain type of business and a certain type of person.
-Failing is sad; however, failure generally comes down to one very important concept I am about to share with you.
+Failing is sad; however, failure comes down to one very important concept I am about to share with you.

-Whatever you desire most in life, whether it be respect, a fresh start, a new job, love, money, and more–it can all be yours if you understand the secret of providing a good product.
+Whatever you desire most in life, whether it be respect, a fresh start, a new job, love, money, and more–it can all be yours if you understand the secret of providing an excellent product.
 One of the greatest pieces of advice you will ever receive is to give people what they want.
 Not what you think people want, and not what you feel like, but what they really want.
 There are very few people out there who truly give people what they want.

-Frankly, I am at a loss for words as to why more people do not understand this.
+Frankly, I am at a loss for words why more people do not understand this.
 The importance of giving people what they want has not changed since the beginning of time.
 People were using these same secrets in ancient Greece to have incredible careers and lives while walking around in sandals.
 The same secret is still at work today.
 If you give people what they want, you will always be employed, and your business will always be successful.

 All you need to do is give people what they want.

-You need to provide people what they want.
+You need to provide people with what they want.
 If you don’t you will not have a job.
 Although they might not always be the most desirable kinds of jobs, certain jobs always exist because they provide services that people will always require.
 The only secret to continual employment is to provide a service that people always need; if you do this, and nothing else, you will always find yourself employed.
 Give people what they want.